githubtraining/security/responses/02_find-vulnerabilities.md

 ### :keyboard: Activity:

-Follow the GitHub Flow to update the deprecated package `debug` in the `package-lock.json` file.
+Follow the GitHub Flow to update the deprecated package `debug` in the `package.json` file.
 Here's how:

 1. Click the **Insights** tab in your repository.
 1. Click the number on the right hand side of the yellow `debug` section.
 When a drop-down is enabled, take note of the suggested version.
 1. Create a branch based off of `master`.
-    - _Note: For recommended JavaScript practices, the process would be to work with this repository locally, change the `package.json` file, and run `npm install`.
-For the sake of this course, those steps are **not necessary**.
-1. Edit the `package-lock.json` file.
+1. Edit the `package.json` file.
 Fix the vulnerability by applying the latest patch to the dependency that you took note of earlier.
 Commit your change.
 1. Open a pull request with `base: master`.